-Consolidated VIEs The following table summarizes assets and liabilities related to our consolidated VIEs at December 31, 2023 and 2022 which are consolidated on our balance sheet.
+Consolidated VIEs The following table summarizes assets and liabilities related to our consolidated VIEs at December 31, 2024 and 2023 which are consolidated on our balance sheet.
 Assets and liabilities exclude intercompany balances that eliminate in consolidation.

-Decembe r 31, 20 )23 Decembe r 31, 2022

-Consolidated Consolidated Assets Liabilities olidated ssets olidated oilities
+Assets Liabilit December 31, 2023

+solidated abilities olidated ssets solidated bilities

-(in m illions)
+(in mi llions)

 Low income housing limited liability partnership:

-Other assets \$ 23 \$ \$ 36 \$
+Other assets. - \$ 11 \$ \$ 23 \$

-Interest, taxes and other liabilities 17 14
+Interest, taxes and other liabilities • 4 17

-Subtotal 23 17 36 14

-Venture debt financing entity:

-Loans, net 162

-Other assets 8

-Interest, taxes and other liabilities :

-Subtotal 170 8

-Total \$ 23 \$ 17 \$ 206 \$ 22
+Total . \$ 11 \$ 4 \$ 23 \$ 17

-Low income housing limited liability partnership In 2009, all low income housing investments held by us at the time were transferred to a Limited Liability Partnership ("LLP").
+Low income housing limited liability partnership In 2009, all low income housing investments held by us at the time were transferred to a limited liability partnership ("LLP").
 The LLP was created in order to ensure the utilization of future tax benefits from these low income housing tax projects.
 The LLP was deemed to be a VIE because it does not have sufficient equity investment at risk to finance its activities.
 Upon entering into this transaction, we concluded that we were the primary beneficiary of the LLP due to the nature of our continuing involvement and, as a result, we consolidate the LLP and report the assets of the LLP in other assets on our consolidated balance sheet.
 The investments held by the LLP represent equity investments in the underlying low income housing partnerships.
 The LLP does not consolidate the underlying partnerships because it does not have the power to direct the activities of the partnerships that most significantly impact the economic performance of the partnerships.